nitsvutt/airline-data-platform/README.md

 ## Discussion

-On the one hand, the carriers can get very insightful informations about the delay of their flights to start research and process.
-On the other hand, they cannot deal with the problem immediately so they should have temporary solutions to improve their services.
-One of my suggestions is that they should build a Machine Learning model to predict the flight delays as soon as possible and then make a decisive action.
+On the one hand, the carriers can get very informative insights about the delay of their flights to initiate research and take necessary actions.
+On the other hand, they are unable to address the issue immediately, necessitating the implementation of temporary measures to improve their services.
+One recommendation I propose is that they should build a Machine Learning model to accurately forecast flight delays, enabling swift and informed decision-making.

 ## Conclusion

-In conclusion, this project is just a standalone mode research.
-In order to deal with the real problem, we have to have more resource to deploy a more powerful platform.
-And as I mentioned before, a Machine Learning model is very useful to handle the recent status.
+In conclusion, this project serves as an research endeavor in standalone mode.
+In order to deal with the practical problem, it is necessary to have additional resources to deploy a more powerful platform.
+And as I mentioned before, a Machine Learning model will be very useful to handle the recent status.

 ## Acknowledgments

-The project is my own contribution, but I am still grateful to my previous partners, **Minh-Tri Vo**, **Duc-The Pham**, and lecturer, **Trong-Hop Do** for the original ideas.
+Although the project is my own contribution, I am still grateful to my previous partners, **Minh-Tri Vo**, **Duc-The Pham**, and lecturer, **Trong-Hop Do** for the original ideas.

 ## References